-If you’ve narrowed down your choice of child care options and decided that hiring a nanny is the right option for your family, you’re probably wondering: Can we even afford a nanny?
+If you’ve narrowed down your childcare options and decided that hiring a nanny is the right option for your family, you’re probably wondering: Can we even afford a nanny?

 Child care can be expensive and is often the second highest monthly expense for families behind rent or a mortgage.
-As with any child care option a parent considers, it’s crucial to know up front what it’s going to cost so you can look at your budget and plan accordingly.
+As with any childcare option a parent considers, it’s crucial to know upfront what it will cost so you can look at your budget and plan accordingly.

 Nanny wages vary across the country and depend on experience levels and whether you provide housing.
 On average, the hourly rate for nannies in the U.S. in 2017 was $19.14, up from $18.66 in 2014, according to findings by the International Nanny Associationtion.
 In areas with a higher cost of living such as New York City, the average rate is up to $20 for one child full time.

-The criteria for determining nanny salaries however includes years of experience, education level and additional certifications.
+The criteria for determining nanny salaries however include years of experience, education level, and additional certifications.
 Thought has to be put into whether or not the nanny is working for your family full-time, as this will not allow her to take on another part-time job.

-Additionally, we consider the amount of children she will be looking after, as well as their ages.
+Additionally, we consider the number of children she will be looking after, as well as their ages.
 Younger children tend to require more energy and attention than older children.

-Not to mention the additional costs that come with hiring a nanny including: taxes, health insurance, vacation, a transportation stipend and an annual bonus.
+Not to mention the additional costs of hiring a nanny including taxes, health insurance, vacation, a transportation stipend, and an annual bonus.

-Nannies’ salaries are covered under the Fair Labor Standards Act, which means that they must be paid at least the federal minimum wage and may also be paid overtime for any hours worked over 40.
+Nannies’ salaries are covered under the Fair Labor Standards Act, meaning they must be paid at least the federal minimum wage and may also be paid overtime for any hours worked over 40.

 One of the biggest factors in how much you’ll pay for a nanny is where you live.
 Hourly rates for nannies vary widely from one community to the next.
 Those living in areas with a higher cost of living generally pay more for nanny services than in lower-priced areas.
 Competition can also be a factor.
 Cities with fewer experienced, well-qualified nannies will pay them more than in places where competition isn’t quite so fierce.

-Beyond cost of living, commuting can also play a role.
-For instance, if the nanny has to commute, the nanny will be taking into consideration the cost of her time in transit and mileage, especially if the hours are part-time.
+Beyond the cost of living, commuting can also play a role.
+For instance, if the nanny has to commute, the nanny will consider the cost of her time in transit and mileage, especially if the hours are part-time.